 The SGA Advisor shall serve as the guide to the members of SGA and ensure that the SGA budget, hiring, and policies follow standard University and SGA procedure.

-To support the SGA President in managing the organization, emphasising leadership and the development of other SGA members.
+The SGA Advisor shall advise the SGA President in overseeing the organization's operations, with a focus on leadership, mentorship, and the professional development of all SGA members.

 Section II: Leadership